 Seems simple, huh?
 However, there's much more to it.
 And it's all a part of the plan.

-Our approach at camp is more cooperative than competitive.
+Our approach at summer camp is more cooperative than competitive.

 We play hard, have fun, and move on.
 That's how we roll.